Arbury Road is a cycling and walking scheme aiming to improve links to schools and employment centres in Cambridge.

 Crataegus monogyna (Hawthorn)

 Cornus sanguinea (Dogwood)

 Euonymus europaeus (Spindle)

 Rhamnus frangula (Alder Buckthorn)

 In order for there to be enough space to accommodate the new cycle lanes that are being designed, the previous hedges needed to be moved.
-In order to give the new hedges the best chance to establish they needed to be planted before the start of the growing season.

 The species of plants being considered are:

 The Citi 1 will be diverted via Mansel Way and Alex Wood Road on Monday 23 April as construction begins for phases 2b and 2d.